ClimateMind/climatemind-backend/README.md

 npm -i
 ```

+### Every Time
-3. Navigate to the /climatemind-backend directory
+4. Navigate to the /climatemind-backend directory
-4. Start the Docker Instance and attach to it
+5. Start the Docker Instance and attach to it

 ```
 docker-compose up -d
 docker attach climate-backend_web_1
 ```

-5. Open up a second terminal/command-line instance
+6. Open up a second terminal/command-line instance
-6. Navigate to the /climatemind-frontend directory
+7. Navigate to the /climatemind-frontend directory
-7. Start NPM
+8. Start NPM
 ```
 npm start
 ```